Emergency Shower & Eye Wash

 Laboratory environments also require special consideration as it’s common in many laboratories to install emergency shower equipment in corridors or hallways outside of the lab room.

-This may possibly satisfy the provisions of the Standard but still not provide workers with immediate access to emergency equipment.
-In these cases, it is recommended installing combination eyewash and drench hose units at lab sinks.
+This may satisfy the provisions of the Standard but still not provide workers with immediate access to emergency equipment.
+In these cases, it is recommended to install combination eyewash and drench hose units at lab sinks.

 Here’s an emergency shower drench checklist and an emergency eyewash station checklist.